- Casework handling

 The terms “gun” or “net” are self-explanatory but “engine or other instrument” are not.
-A wide definition of the latter has been accepted by the courts and includes anything used in the commission of the offence.
-It is not uncommon to see this legislation used in “lamping” cases when offenders enter onto private land at night with dogs and/or guns and high powered lamps to seek out and dazzle the prey before killing it.
+A wide definition of 'other instrument' has been accepted by the courts, and includes anything used in the commission of the offence.
+It is not uncommon to see this legislation used in “lamping” cases when offenders enter onto private land at night with dogs and/or guns and high-powered lamps to seek out and dazzle the prey before killing it.
 Lamps in such circumstances would meet the definition of “other instrument”.

-Section 13 defines “game” as including hares, pheasants, partridges, grouse, heath or moor game, black game, and bustards.
+Section 13 NPA 1828 defines “game” as including hares, pheasants, partridges, grouse, heath or moor game, black game, and bustards.
 Rabbits are not included in the definition of “game”.

-Therefore only an offence under the first limb of section 1 can be charged if the animal involved was a rabbit.
-An offence under the second limb of section 1 cannot be charged in relation to rabbits.
+Therefore, only an offence under the first limb of s.1 NPA 1828 can be charged if the animal involved was a rabbit.
+An offence under the second limb of s.1 NPA 1828 cannot be charged in relation to rabbits.
 Prosecutors should be aware of suspects seeking to claim they were intent on taking rabbits and not hares in order to avoid conviction under the second limb.
-Consideration should be given to charging under the first limb unless there is clear evidence to support the assertion that the suspect was unlawfully on the land with a relevant item for the purposes of taking or destroying hares or the other species of game as defined by the Act.
-The offence under either limb is punishable with a fine not exceeding level 3 on the Standard Scale (maximum of £1000).
-It is a summary offence and subject to the usual six month time limit for the commencement of prosecutions.
+Consideration should be given to charging under the first limb unless there is clear evidence to support the assertion that the suspect was unlawfully on the land with a relevant item for the purposes of taking or destroying hares or the other species of game as defined by the NPA 1828.
+For offences committed prior to 1st August 2022, the maximum penalty on summary conviction is a Level 3 fine.
+For offences committed on or after 1st August 2022, the maximum penalty on summary conviction is imprisonment for a term not exceeding 51 weeks, and/or fine (see s.62(4) PCSCA 2022).
+It is a summary offence and subject to the usual six-month time limit for the commencement of prosecutions.

 The issue of hunting is a contentious one and this was reflected in the debates during the passage of the legislation through Parliament.
 Sections 1 and 5 of the Hunting Act 2004 are the most relevant to hare coursing cases.
-Whilst there is now no compulsion on the police to refer cases to the CPS in which a case is being considered for charge under the Hunting Act, forces are very strongly urged to talk to one of the Area Wildlife Specialists pre charge.
-The two main areas which frequently give rise to difficulties regarding section 1 relate to whether “a hunt” has actually occurred for the purposes of the Act and what the liability is of onlookers.
-Prosecuting anyone for participating in a hare coursing event pursuant to section 5 requires very close scrutiny of what section 5 actually says and whether the available evidence proves the existence of a competition to assess the skill of the dogs.
+Whilst there is now no compulsion on the police to refer cases to the CPS in which a case is being considered for charge under HA 2004, forces are very strongly urged to talk to one of the Area Wildlife Specialists pre charge.

-Section 1 - A person commits an offence pursuant to Section 1 of the Act if he hunts a wild mammal with a dog unless the hunting is exempt.
+Section 1 HA 2004 - A person commits an offence pursuant to Section 1 if they hunt a wild mammal with a dog unless the hunting is exempt.

 For the purposes of this Act a reference to a person hunting a wild mammal with a dog includes, in particular, any case where: